 “Baseball opinions are like assholes, everybody’s got one and most of ’em stink.” — Harry Caray

 Baseball “agitprop” continues as the Houston Asterisks became yesterday’s news, (bad timing for the hot new book exposé, Cheated) and the new squabble concerned pitchers using a goo/sunscreen/coca-cola/spider-tack jizz concoction on their fingers to have better control and higher spin rate.
 Of course, MLB was impartial until the media fired shots about baseball being “boring” due to the 3 true outcome trends, no-hitters becoming run-of-the-mill and baseball’s collective batting average dropping quicker than a high school girl’s panties on prom night.
-It wasn’t uncommon to hear baseball’s old coots/greats spewing nonsense about “going the other way” and “choking up” when they never had to face the otherworldly velocity and wicked breaking shit day to day that the modern-day players have to face, essentially making their points void and out of context.
-(Ty Cobb said the same shit about Babe Ruth and on and on and on…ad nauseam)
+It wasn’t uncommon to hear the game’s old coots/heroes spewing nonsense about “going the other way” and “choking up” when they neverhad to face the otherworldly velocity and wicked breaking shit day to day that the modern-day players have to face, essentially making their points void and out of context.
+(Ty Cobb floated the same criticism Babe Ruth’s direction, and on and on and on…ad nauseam)

 In the end, organizations are trying to win, not look aesthetically pleasing to old farts who should probably take a trip to the ballet if they are looking for dainty and pleasing visual cues that remind them of their younger years–which begs the question: if baseball is a dying sport, why has attendance averaged (roughly) 30.000 asses in the seats when it barely reached 15-25 in the ’70s and ’80s?
 The “get off my lawn” argument just doesn’t hold water and sounds just as ridiculous, pious, and nonsensical as a wrinkled, childish, dunderhead spit-spewing while wearing a red cap that states, “Make Baseball Great Again.”
 These people want the facade without the meat and potatoes even though they claim to want both.
 They hate the numbers just because they’re not the right numbers.
 Didn’t we just endure a blazing hot point of discussion about moving the mound back a few months ago?
 Or banning the shift?
 Quit tinkering!
 Leave the goddamn game alone!
 This game was here long before you and your cultural heroes were enjoying their lives and the fruits of their labor and will be here long after this generation and the next are in the ground rotting aeternum.